Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

 \subsection{\textbf{Convolutional Neural Networks}}

-Convolutional neural networks (CNN) are mainly used in computer vision to process pixels of data in images \cite{lecun2015deep}.
-In CNN, there are convolution layers and pooling (i.e. subsampling) layers (Fig~\ref{fgr:archs_cnn}).
-On top of these convolution layers and pooling layers, a vector representation is used for a final output by concatenating the learned feature maps.
+Convolutional neural networks (CNNs) are mainly used in computer vision to process pixels of data in images \cite{lecun2015deep}.
+In CNNs, there are convolution layers and pooling (i.e. subsampling) layers (Fig~\ref{fgr:archs_cnn}).
+On top of these convolution layers and pooling layers, a vector representation is learned by concatenating the feature maps for a final prediction.
 CNNs share parameters across the filters, which largely reduces the number of parameters to be learned, thereby decreasing memory consumption and increasing computation speed.

-In drug discovery, CNNs can be applied to elucidate the bioactivity profiles with microscopy images as input \cite{simm2018repurposing, hofmarcher2019accurate}.
-Moreover, CNNs can also be used for molecular property prediction \cite{ramsundar2015massively, duvenaud2015convolutional}.
+In drug discovery, CNNs can be applied to elucidate the bioactivity profiles based on microscopy images \cite{simm2018repurposing, hofmarcher2019accurate}.
+Moreover, CNNs are also used for molecular property prediction \cite{ramsundar2015massively, duvenaud2015convolutional}.
 In 2015, Duvenaud et al \cite{duvenaud2015convolutional} applied CNNs on circular fingerprints, a refinement of the ECFPs \cite{glen2006circular}, to create a differentiable fingerprint, which is among the first efforts using data-driven representation learning for molecular property prediction, instead of fixed chemical descriptors.
-This work greatly motivates the trend of learned molecular representations.
-CNNs can also effectively extract features directly from the image of molecular structure.
-For instance, Chemception \cite{goh2017chemception} is trained on the 2D-structural images to predict free energy of solvation and inhibition of HIV replication.
-Later, Fernández et al \cite{fernandez2018toxic} developed Toxic Colors, a framework for toxicity classification with images as input.
-Cortes-Ciriano et al \cite{cortes2019kekulescope} further extended the existing CNN architectures (e.g. AlexNet \cite{krizhevsky2012imagenet}, DenseNet-201 \cite{huang2017densely}, ResNet152 \cite{he2016deep} and VGG-19 \cite{simonyan2014very}) for molecular property prediction based on Kekulé structure images, also known as KekuleScope, where the experimental results showed that images as input can achieve comparable performance to RF and fully connected DNNs on ECFPs.
-Meyer et al \cite{meyer2019learning} also predicted the MeSH-therapeutic-use classes using compound images, which outperformed previous predictions using transcriptomic data.
-More recently, Rifaioglu et al \cite{rifaioglu2020deepscreen} proposed a large-scale DTI prediction system, DEEPScreen.
+This work has greatly motivated learning molecular representations.